 There are two main standards:

-EN ISO 20345, that refers to the requirements for safety footwear.
+EN ISO 20345, refers to the requirements for safety footwear.

 These standards specify additional basic requirements for safety footwear.
 You can see if the footwear is complying with these standards by looking at its datasheet or product description.